xNebby/QuartzDND/content/☻ Characters/★ NPCs/Royalty & Nobles/Aeternus' Party/Aeternus.md

 ---
 ### About
 The new King of Auraxia.
-He is known for being a benevolent yet strong ruler, who
+He is known for being a benevolent yet strong ruler, who bends a knee to no man.
+He slew the previous king of [Auraxia](../../../../%F0%9F%8C%8F%EF%B8%8E%20Setting/Overview/Auraxia.md)

 ---
 ### Affiliations